PrimedErwin/primederwin.github.io/_featured_tags/python.md

 layout: list

 # The title of the tag's page.
-title: C++
+title: Python

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: coder
+slug: python

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  This is a featured cpp.
+  Python noob

 # (Optional) You can disable grouping posts by date.
 # no_groups: true